 Not content with merely opening a pool, the City merged the pool plans with the design of a new Kellom School.
 The plan called for the school building to operate as a city-run community center on weekday evenings and on the weekends.
 Combined with the pool, the thinking was that the community’s recreation needs would be satisfied.
 This model was heralded nationally for being progressive.

 Val Peterson, the governor of Nebraska, officially opened the pool in 1952.

 |The poolhouse and beginning of the community center at the Kellom Pool in the 1950s.|

 Who Used the Pool?

 The Kellom Pool was used by both Blacks and whites throughout its existence.
 In the early decades, when the projects had people of both races living there, the pool was used by many residents.
 In the later decades when the projects became strictly African American, whites came to the pool from other neighborhoods through nonprofit and government programs.

 As an integrated pool serving low-income folks and others, there was charity involved.
 A nonprofit called United Community Services collected used swim trunks to give away at the pool.
 For several decades the ARC facilitated swim days at the pool for its clients, and the City of Omaha used the pool for summer programs through the 1990s.

-Andrew Young, the acclaimed national civil rights leader, was the Executive Director of the Omaha Urban League in the 1950s.
+Whitney Young, Jr., an acclaimed national civil rights leader, was the Executive Director of the Omaha Urban League in the 1950s.
 He personally brought groups of Black youth to the pool to swim.

 There were near-calamities at the pool.
 In 1955, a 33-year-old woman named Frenchy Jones was spotted lying on the bottom of the pool near the diving board.
 A lifeguard and another swimmer pulled her out and the lifeguard gave her artificial respiration.
 When the fire department arrived in five minutes with a resuscitator, she was revived and taken Children’s Hospital, where she recovered.